freedomofpress/securedrop/docs/ssh_over_local_net.rst

 --------------------------------

 .. warning:: It is important that your firewall is configured adequately if you
-          decide you need SSH over the local network.
+          decide you need ssh over the local network.
 The install process locks down access as much as possible with net restrictions, ssh-keys, and google authenticator.
 However, you could still leave the interface exposed to unintended users if you did not properly follow our network firewall guide.

-The setting that controls ssh local-net access is set during the `sdconfig` step of the install.
+The setting that controls ssh over LAN access is set during the `sdconfig` step of the install.

-.. note:: Whichever network you install from will be the one that SSH is
+.. note:: Whichever network you install from will be the one that ssh is
           restricted to post-install.
 This will come into play particularly if you have multiple network interfaces.